MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-analyze-data-notebook.md

 1. In the **Explorer** pane, select **Warehouses** to reveal the objects of the `Wide World Importers` warehouse.

-1. To generate a quite SQL template to explore data, to the right of the `dimension_city` table, select the ellipsis (…), and then select **SELECT TOP 100**.
+1. To generate a SQL template to explore data, to the right of the `dimension_city` table, select the ellipsis (…), and then select **SELECT TOP 100**.

    :::image type="content" source="media/tutorial-analyze-data-notebook/tsql-notebook-select-top-100.png" alt-text="Screenshot of Explorer pane, highlighting the selection of the SELECT TOP 100 option." lightbox="media/tutorial-analyze-data-notebook/tsql-notebook-select-top-100.png" border="false":::

-1. To run the code cell, select the **Run cell** button (located at the left of the statement).
+1. To run the T-SQL code in this cell, select the **Run cell** button for the code cell.

    :::image type="content" source="media/tutorial-analyze-data-notebook/run-tsql-code-cell.png" alt-text="Screenshot of the notebook, highlighting the Run cell button for the code cell." lightbox="media/tutorial-analyze-data-notebook/run-tsql-code-cell.png" border="false":::

-1. Review the query result in the lower pane.
+1. Review the query result in the results pane.

 ## Create a lakehouse shortcut and analyze data with an notebook